saujanya-hue/dsai-gate/Database-Management-Readme.md

 ## <a name="notes"></a>Notes

-Review these comprehensive notes to reinforce your grasp of Probability and Statistics:
+Review these comprehensive notes to reinforce your grasp:

 ---

 ## <a name="articles"></a>Articles

-Read insightful articles on Probability and Statistics to gain additional insights:
+Read insightful articles to gain additional insights:

 ---